Accidents at work claims

 Accident in the workplace.
 Can I claim?

-If working practices fall foul of these safeguards, then employees are entitled to make a claim for compensation against their employers.
+If working practices fall foul of safeguards, then employees are entitled to make a claim for compensation against their employers.

 According to the Health and safety executive for 2019 – 2020 there were 65,427 injuries to employees reported under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
 These Regulations require employers, the self-employed and those in control of premises to report specified workplace incidents.